Noisy PDE Training Requires Bigger PINNs

 \section{Conclusion}

 We provided a detailed analysis of the semi-supervised PINN risk for the Hamilton--Jacobi--Bellman PDE with noisy labels.
 We proved that the minimum number of trainable parameters $d_N$ required to achieve an empirical PINN risk $\mathcal{O}(\eta)$ below a label-noise-dependent threshold must scale with the number of samples $N_s$ such that $d_N \log d_N\gtrsim N_s\eta^2$.
-In practical terms, simply adding more noisy data will not improve a PINN's accuracy unless the model size is also increased sufficiently; our bound quantifies this requirement.
-This lower bound applies in two distinct setups: (1) where $N_s$ noisy observations of the solution serve as a supervised penalty, and (2) where the PINN operates in an entirely unsupervised manner with $N_s$ noisy boundary condition observations.
+In practical terms, our proof hints that simply adding more noisy data will not improve a PINN's accuracy unless the model size is also increased sufficiently and our bound quantifies this requirement.
+Our lower bound applies in two distinct setups: (1) where $N_s$ noisy observations of the solution serve as a supervised penalty, and (2) where the PINN operates in an entirely unsupervised manner with $N_s$ noisy boundary condition observations.
 To our knowledge, this is the first result providing a lower bound on NN size required to achieve specified performance levels for PINNs.

+Our experiments demonstrate the above phenomenon on other PDEs and activations than what our proof considers, like a setup with the Navier-Stokes PDE.
 Our concentration-inequality-based approach is quite general and could be applied to other PDEs and model classes, suggesting a broader framework for determining NN size constraints for scientific applications.
-We believe this is not an isolated phenomenon – many other complex PDEs likely exhibit similar requirements on model size for learning from noisy data (akin to our \cref{lem:perturb} for the HJB case).
+Hence we are led to believe that what we have uncovered is not an isolated phenomenon – that many other complex PDEs likely exhibit similar requirements on model size for learning from noisy data.
 Exploring such PDEs and extending our bounds to more general classes of PINNs is an exciting direction for future work.
 This work, therefore, opens up a new direction for rigorous investigations into NN scaling requirements in solving complex physical problems.
 Not only does this help in theoretically understanding PINNs, but also in employing the correct network architectures.